nowprovision/webhookproxy/readme.md

 ## Self-Hosting and Deployment

-The project [webhookproxy-single](http://www.github.com/nowprovision/webhookproxy-single) is a very simple host, as suggested by the name it only supports one webhook configuration, which is kind of defeating the point if we do aim to avoid wasting time with endpoint setup.
+The project webhookproxy-single is a very simple host, as suggested by the name it only supports one webhook configuration, which is kind of defeating the point if we do aim to avoid wasting time with endpoint setup.

-The gain any real benefit, as in not setting up endpoints and SSL certs per web hook, then it needs to handle multiple distinct endpoints, so a URL prefix per webhook setup or subdomain under a wildcard SSL host needs implementing, [webhookproxy-saas](http://www.github.com/nowprovision/webhookproxy-saas) provides a Saas implementation.
+The gain any real benefit, as in not setting up endpoints and SSL certs per web hook, then it needs to handle multiple distinct endpoints, so a URL prefix per webhook setup or subdomain under a wildcard SSL host needs implementing,webhookproxy-saas provides a Saas implementation.

 ## SaaS - Free hosted SSL webhook endpoints

-I am in process of setting up [https://www.webhookproxy.com](https://www.webhookproxy.com) to provide free SSL web hook endpoints and proxying.
+I am in process of setting up SaaS to provide free SSL web hook endpoints and proxying.

 A simple SaaS, giving you a custom subdomain proteted by a wildcard SSL certificate, letting you call to pickup the requests and provide responses.